demonnic/build-with-muddler/README.md

 Name | Description | Default
 --- | --- | ---
-muddlerVersion | the version of Muddler to use | 0.5
+muddlerVersion | the version of Muddler to use | LATEST

 ## Usage Example